nowalab/everest-ner/README.md

-# EverestNER Benchmark Data Sets
+# EverestNER Benchmark Data Sets for Nepali Named Entity Recognition
 We have created the largest NER benchmark data set for Nepali available to date.
 It covers five named entities - Person Name, Location, Organization, Event and Date.

 The EverestNER data set is divided into EverestNER-train and EverestNER-test sets.
 Each data set has character level annotations (-char.txt as well as token level annotations -bio.txt).
 Please read our paper to get more information on this.